Run benchmark comparisons

 • In the Featured lists section, check or uncheck the featured lists to display in the workflow pane.

 • In the Outline section, use the Color drop-down menu to select an outline color.
-Set the Width of the outline.
+Set the Width value of the outline.
 Use the Transparency slider to adjust the color transparency.

 • In the Benchmark outline section, use the Color drop-down menu to select a benchmark outline color.
-Set the Width of the benchmark outline.
+Set the Width value of the benchmark outline.
 Use the Transparency slider to adjust the color transparency.

 • In the Comparison method section, use the drop-down menu to select a default comparison method.